Cash flow has been a growing cause for concern within the sector for a number of years.

 - Salford Crisis Fund

 The Salford Crisis Fund is a responsive fund offering VCSE organisations grants of up to £500 to help address immediate need arising from the Coronavirus crisis.
+The fund is currently open, for eligibility criteria please visit the Salford CVS website.

 - Somerset Community Foundation